 The Best Feature: Their sentiment analysis feature analyzes the attitude of the person posting about your content - be it positive, neutral or negative.
 That way, you can tell at a glance how your content is performing.
 Although it’s never 100% accurate, it’s a superb way to investigate what kind of issues need to be addressed and how, as well as how your content is performing

 Pricing: Paid plans start at €399 per month, but they do offer a 7-day free trial that allows you to test out the platform.

 10. LiveWebinar for interactive webinars

-Webinars can be crucial piece of the content marketing puzzle.
-You can use webinars to teach customers how to use your product, or to make a sales pitch, or just to offer amazing value, insights and industry knowledge.
+Webinars can be a crucial piece of the content marketing puzzle.
+You can use webinars to teach customers how to use your product or make a sales pitch, or just offer amazing value, insights, and industry knowledge.
 LiveWebinar allows you to set up webinars quickly and easily thanks to its great user interface.
 Connect your webinars with different platforms and stream them to YouTube or Facebook with ease.
-You can also collaborate with viewers in real time by offering them polls, surveys, chat options and calls to action.
+You can also collaborate with viewers in real-time by offering them polls, surveys, chat options, and calls to action.